How to Use LinkedIn for B2B Social Selling

 Limit the amount of items you share to ensure the content is truly quality and you’re not smothering everyone’s news feed with constant updates.
 This can range anywhere from once daily to about 3 times a week.

-Content sharing on LinkedIn is an incredible way to organically connect with and provide value to your prospects and clients.
+Sharing, engaging, and testing content on LinkedIn is an incredible way to organically connect with and provide value to your prospects and clients.

 Do you have a meeting coming up?
-Check out your contact’s personal and company LinkedIn pages!
+Check out your contact’s personal and company LinkedIn pages.

 They will see you’ve viewed their profile which will only serve to keep you top-of-mind, as well as, indicate your interest in what they’re up to.

 There is an abundance of information available about all of us on the internet, which means there is absolutely no excuse to come to a meeting unprepared.
-Staying on top of what’s new with your contact, in addition to any changes happening in their company should be one of your main goals when perusing LinkedIn.
+Staying on top of what’s new with your contact, in addition to any changes happening within their company should be one of your main goals when perusing LinkedIn.